SwirIy/ABOUT-DOKU/README.md

 he was clumsy, so the scientist decided to experiment on him (by adding a syringe that could cure people with one single injection, with a 20% chance on poisoning you instead though) the tail, so that he could be more useful to the scientist, also why he's hard to kill, and he's immune to poison (since his blood is 70% poison from all the experiments)

-the heart earrings were given from the scientist and he's scared enough of the scientist (even though hes dead) that he cant bring himself to take it off
+the heart earrings were given from the scientist and he's scared enough of the scientist (even though hes dead) that he cant bring himself to take it off,